Table of Contents

 So what are the downsides?
 Again, this particular toy doesn’t work on carpets (in fact, it can’t move at all).
 Also, it’s on the small side, so you need to supervise play to prevent it from escaping under the washer, dryer, stove (the kitchen’s the only hard surface in our house – and all three happen regularly).
 And you do need to switch the toy off to preserve the battery.

 Cats love to bunny-kick their prey.
 Leven capitalizes on this behavior with their flopping fish.
 Motion sensors activate when your cat approaches, selecting from three different “wiggle” patterns.
 Catnip infused into the material heightens your cat’s desire to play.
-The compact toy handles kitty teeth and claws, letting your cat engage in natural attack behavior.
+In addition, the compact toy handles kitty teeth and claws, letting your cat engage in natural attack behavior.
 You can even wash the toy!
 Remove the motor, then pop it in the wash and hang it up to dry.

 Downsides?
 Some people struggled to keep the motor charged.
 Others found the motor a little on the loud side.
 If you have a skittish cat, this may not be the best electronic cat toy choice.